OliverWisn/data_visualization/README.md

 visualization based on series of random decisions (random walk).
 Then I made a simulation based on the series of the die rolling with the plotly package, where we checked what will happen when we roll the dice in many different ways.
+The next visualization will be a plot of temperature changes during the day in two cities in the USA.

 ## Version:
 - The version of the code only with the simple line plot has tag 1.0.